Estate Settlement via Intestacy (without a will)

 When a person dies, his legal persona ceases, and his financial affairs come to a standstill.
 Until the letters of administration have been applied for and obtained from the court, there is only one person who has the power to act on behalf of the deceased.
 The only person who has the power is the legal personal representative of the estate, who in the case of intestacy is called the “administrator”.

 The person who wants to be the administrator and thus administer the estate needs to apply to the court to seek the appointment formally.
-In deciding who will be the administrator, the law gives priority to the next-of-kin of the deceased person’s family.
+In deciding who will be the administrator, the law gives priority to the next of kin of the deceased person’s family.
 However, the creditor of the estate also has the right to be the administrator of the estate.

-The law also requires that at least 2 administrators be appointed where there are one or more minor beneficiaries.
+The law also requires that at least two administrators be appointed where there are one or more minor beneficiaries.
 A ‘minor beneficiary’ refers to any person below 21 years of age who has a share in the estate.
 This is to protect the minor beneficiary’s interest in the estate.

-Guardianship of infants
+Guardianship of Infants

 If only one of the parents passes away, the surviving parent would usually be the guardian of the infant children.
 This is usually not an issue unless the parents have divorced, and have their own family.
 In this situation, the guardianship of the infant children is not that straightforward.